 - create financial and other incentives to protect bushland, wetlands and groundwater catchments in private ownership (see also The Greens (WA) Wetlands policy)

-- recognise the environmental and social importance of urban bushland when developing land (see also The Greens (WA) Sustainable Settlements policy)
+- recognise the environmental and social importance of urban bushland when developing land (see also The Greens (WA) Planning policy)

 - put strong controls on sites with high risk of acid sulphate soils including a prohibition on dewatering such sites